mateuszwrobel/randomfighter/README.md

   - [x] add option to select which resource to play against

 ## Further development
+- [ ] add better configs for apps urls and databases
+- [ ] explore unit tests for signalStore with rxMethod (currently tests don't work when combining signals with rxjs)
 - [ ] improve frontend e2e tests for CI
 - [ ] add unit tests in storybook
 - [ ] add players module to allow persisting players and their scores